Clamp Function

 - 50px/16 = 3.125rem

-Using the clamp attribute we can define 3 sizes for our text elements at the top of the style sheet and eliminate the need to resize them at set break points with media queries.
+Using the clamp function we can define 3 sizes for our text elements at the top of the style sheet and eliminate the need to resize them at set break points with media queries.

 The code: clamp(minimum , preferred , maximum)